guerreropaula/Reinforcement-Learning-ES-VA-TranslateGemma/README.md

 **Fine-tuning `google/translategemma-4b-it` for the low-resource ES-VA direction using SFT and GRPO**

-> MSc Deep Learning Project · University of the Basque Country · 2025–2026
+> MSc Language Analysis and Processing · University of the Basque Country · 2025–2026
 > Author: Paula Guerrero

 ---